 In September 2022, the IASB published amendments to IFRS 16 related to the recognition of lease liabilities in a sale and leaseback.
 The amendment specifies the requirements that a seller-lessee should use to measure the lease liability arising in a sale to ensure the seller-lessee does not recognize any amount of the gain or loss that relates to the right of use it retains.

-They will be effective for annual periods beginning on or after January 1, 2024.
-They are applied retrospectively, and early adoption is allowed.
+The amendments are effective for annual periods beginning on or after January 1, 2024.

-They are not expected to have a major impact on the Company's nonconsolidated financial statements since it has no sale and leaseback transactions.
+These amendments had not impact on the Company's nonconsolidated financial statements, since it has no sale and leaseback transactions.